Théodore Roustan: Trial of L'Intransigeant

 From the beginning of the campaign, the newspaper L'Intransigeant and its director launched a campaign against the operations, writing on 25 April 1881: "To what idiot will the ministry make believe that we are going to spend millions and immobilize in Tunisia forty thousand men for the sole purpose of punishing three Kroumirs who, from time to time, had stolen a 90 franc cow from our colonists?".
 In September, the newspaper tried to demonstrate that the purpose of the conquest was purely financial, to the benefit of speculators on the Tunisian debt.
 The government then encouraged Roustan to sue Rochefort for defamation.
 On 15 December, he was acquitted by the jury of the Seine.
 Discredited by this verdict which sounded like a conviction, Roustan understood that his days in Tunis were numbered.
 The French government was also aware that it took a new man to set up the administration of the protectorate without old personal resentments blocking the work to be done.

 After Tunisia

 On 18 February 1882, Roustan left Tunis for Washington, where he was appointed ambassador.
 During his mission, he directed the work of the arbitration commission between Colombia and Costa Rica.
-On 5 August 1891, he was appointed Ambassador in Madrid.
+On 5 August 1891, he was appointed French Ambassador in Madrid.

 He retired on 19 April 1894 and died in Paris on 8 August 1906 at the age of 73 before being buried in the family vault at Ceyreste.